BaryoDev/Verdict/docs/architects_decision_guide.md

 5. Train team
 6. Roll out incrementally

-**The Upshot:** You get FluentResults' features with 230x better performance.
+**The Verdict:** You get FluentResults' features with 230x better performance.
 Best of both worlds.